 This is not a forecast.
-It is a summary of the pea leaf weevil situation in Alberta in spring 2020.
+It is a summary of the pea leaf weevil situation in Alberta in spring 2022.

-In each field, the total number of feeding notches per plant are counted on 10 plants in 5 locations near the field margin.
+In each field, the total number of feeding notches per plant are counted on 10 plants in 5 locations near the field edge.
 The damage rating for a particular field is the average number of notches per plant.
 Although this survey concentrates on damage done by the adult, yield losses are caused by the larval damage to the nitrogen fixing root nodules.

-2020 Pea Leaf Weevil Survey Map (PDF, 855 KB)
+2022 Pea Leaf Weevil Survey Map (PDF, 1.0 MB)

 Spring weather conditions

 Spring weather conditions have a very large impact on the timing and severity of pea leaf weevil damage.
 When warm conditions (greater than 20 °C) persist for more than a few days in late April or early May, the weevils arrive in fields early.
 Early arrival corresponds to the potential for higher yield losses.
 In years where cool weather persists, PLW’s arrival can be much later and the resulting yield impact is lower especially when the crop advances past the six-node stage before weevils arrive.
 In every case, control decisions should be made on a field-by-field basis.

 Find out more about the pea leaf weevil life cycle.

 Since 2014, significant pea leaf weevil damage has been seen on faba beans in a much larger area than shown in this survey that is conducted on field peas.
 This insect causes as much or more damage on faba beans.
 The true economic damage of pea leaf weevil on both peas and faba beans on the higher organic matter soils of central Alberta is not well understood, but research has been initiated to work out these relationships..